 Growing up as a Vietnamese kid in Germany has been gratifying and traumatic at the same time, and while trying to fit in and struggling with my own identity, I started writing as an outlet.
 Starting a blog and reaching out to similar people on social media was what eventually allowed me to reach the starting point of the road that I so desperately needed to be on.

-In 2015, I graduated from High School and moved away from home for the first time.
-Being 18 years old and more than inexperienced in adult life, it became the most tumultuous journey.
-I started college and moved to London in 2017 for an internship.
+In 2017, I moved to London for an internship.
 In that magnificent city, everything tore apart and settled into place at the same time.
-It took me new friends, three boys, anxiety attacks, manic depressed episodes and several attempts to cure what I thought was wrong with me until one day I woke up and realised I was just growing, on a wild journey.
+It took me new friends of complete opposites of me, three boys, a ridiculous amount of mental breakdowns at Piccadilly Circus, a fair share of apple cider-fuelled decisions and several attempts to cure what I thought was wrong with me until one day I woke up and realised I was growing and simply on a wild journey.

 Through this platform I built with my lovely readers who are interested enough to care, through the encounters in all the places I’ve been, through new opportunities and periods of slumps, my vision was shaken, broken and also nurtured… and will continue to be.

 Currently in the midst of living in Dresden, working a full-time job by day and writing novels by night.